onkoe/barretts-club/content/posts/rust_review_2024.md

     fn new(creation_time: Instant) -> Self { /* ... */ }
 }
 ```

+By the way, you may have noticed that you don't need to have any mutability to initialize these types.
+You can mutate them from behind a shared reference, as they use `unsafe` behind the scenes to mutate themselves.

+When it lands on Stable, the [`lazy_get`](https://github.com/rust-lang/rust/issues/129333) Nightly feature will also allow you to replace the `Lazy` types' internal values with your own.

 Anyways, these types have always been around in one way or another.
 But now, you don't need to use an external crate!